dotnet/docs/docs/ai/conceptual/understanding-tokens.md

 - a
 - cat

 Only the first occurrence of the "a" token will be added to the model's vocabulary.
-All other occurrences can be represented with that first token.
+All other occurrences can be represented by that first token.

-With a sufficiently large set of training text, a vocabulary of many thousands of tokens could be compiled.
+With a sufficiently large set of training text, a vocabulary of many thousands of tokens can be compiled.

 ## How are tokens determined?

-The exact tokenization method used varies by LLM.
+The specific tokenization method varies by LLM.
 Some common tokenization methods include:

 - Word tokenization (text is split into individual words based on a delimiter)
 - Character tokenization (text is split into individual characters)